 - M) The Health Plan will have a process to validate the delivery of HCBS for Members in independent living arrangements.
-The Health Plan may conduct a satisfaction survey that focuses on Member rights.
-See Appendix AE for an example of the Member satisfaction survey.
-If the Health Plan identifies a disregard of Member rights the Health Plan must have a intervention process. - N) The Health Plan will have a process for members to report a noncompliant provider and how to address the Member feedback.
+The Health Plan may use HCBS Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey results to ensure that Members in independent living arrangements are still in compliance with the HCBS requirements. - N) The Health Plan will have a process for members to report a noncompliant provider and how to address the Member feedback.
 The Health Plan may use the grievance process and/or notification a health coordinator. - O) The Health Plan will ensure that any provider operating in a setting that is not in full compliance will be notified that participants receiving services in the setting will be transitioned to another setting.
 The Health Plan will work closely with the HCBS provider to transition participants into other compliant settings. - The Health Plan will coordinate a transition of care plan for participants in settings that cannot meet the HCBS requirements.
 The Health Plan will develop policies and procedures for transition of care.
 The process will include, but